UKGovLD/registry-core/doc/implementation-notes.md

 RDF doesn't have a notion of relative address but we need something that smells like a relative address in the payloads so that the payload can be independent of registry and register.

 In principle we ought to use the target URL to which the payload is sent as the baseURL for parsing.
 However, we can set a payload to the parent URL (e.g. the register when registering a child item) and to the child URL itself (when doing an update).
-The latter is arguably a deisgn flaw in the API but one that is useful.
+The latter is arguably a design flaw in the API but one that is useful.

-Currently solution is to always parse relative to a dummy URI and then have analysis code in RegisterItem to handle the different cases.
-This is fragile.
+Current solution involves constructing "intended" base URL differently for POST to registers and PUT/PATCH to items